raza8899/Plotly/README.md

 # Plotly
-A simple IPython Notebook to learn Plotly
+A simple IPython Notebook to explore Plotly